-There are various reasons why people eat in extreme excess including:
+There are various reasons why people eat in extreme excess, including:

 - Body Loathing: Hating your body is one of the biggest factors in emotional eating.
 Negativity, shame, and hatred rarely inspire people to make long-lasting positive/healthy changes, especially when it comes to our bodies or our sense of self.
-That psychology is deep seated.
+That psychology is deep-seated.
 You must stop hating your body BEFORE you can stop the emotional eating cycle and achieve long term body composition results.

 - Physiology: Letting yourself get too hungry or tired is the best way to leave yourself vulnerable to emotional eating.
 When your body is hungry or tired it sends strong messages to your brain that signal it to eat.
-Glucose/Sugar being the quickest form of energy we can consume.
+Glucose/Sugar is the quickest form of energy we can consume.
 Not to mention sugar feeds our ‘bad’ gut bugs such as firmicutes which have been linked to obesity and rebound weight gain after weight loss.
 Start to become in tune with yourself and know when you are tired, thirsty or emotional.

 - Sleep: Aim for at least 8 hours of quality sleep per night for optimal hormonal recovery, memory storage and circadian rhythm alignment.
 Keep your sleep patterns as regular as possible as this will correlate directly to the timing of your meals.